orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * Sender virtual chain matches contract virtual chain matches instance virtual chain.
 * Check transaction time_stamp, accept only transactions with last block.timestamp -5 sec < time_stamp < block.timestamp + expiration window.
 * Transaction doesn't already exist in the pending pool or committed pool (duplicated).
-* Verify the tarnsaction signature and subscription and calling `VirtualMachine.TransactionSetPreOrder`.
+* Verify the tarnsaction signature and subscription by calling `VirtualMachine.TransactionSetPreOrder`.
     * Note: `TransactionSetPreOrder` does not require ordered trasnactions and can be paralelized.

 &nbsp;